Sight Pusher FAQ

 Q: Why do parts of your tool fail?
 They are made out of steel, shouldn't they be more strong?

 A: When working on the design of this device, we decided that it should be made in a way that limits the possibility of a user to ruin his gun.
 We consider that it's always better to damage a tool (or a part thereof) that costs a few dollars to replace, instead of ruining a gun that could be potentially irreplaceable.
+However, you really have to go overboard to reach to a point where the tool fails.

 Q: Isn't your tool overpriced for what it is?

-A: Someone can assume that, because this tool is simple, it is very cheap to make.
+A: Someone can assume that, because this tool is "simple", it is very cheap to make.
 But unfortunately, this is not the case.

 Many features like custom bolts and laser engravings are not cheap.
 Also, to actually manufacture this device in a developed country is not cheap.
-We have many, many taxes, expenses and very high salaries to pay.
+We have many, many taxes, expenses and salaries to pay.
 Also, quality machinery, materials, jigs and replacement tools are not cheap.
 To sum things up Dollar to Euro conversion is never in our favor.

 The manufacturing of premium products comes at a premium prize.
-Our goal is to offer our customers the best product at the best relative price and in the process make enough money so we can continue producing, perfecting and developing new products.
+Our goal is to offer our customers the best product at the best relative price and in the process make enough money, so we can continue producing, perfecting and developing new products.